 Health, Safety and Environment Committee

+Subject : Amendments to the Terms of Reference and Constitution of the Health and Safety Committee

+Origin : Academic Governance Working Group

+The Academic Governance Working Group has considered the proposed amendments to the Terms of Reference and Constitution of the Health and Safety Committee which were considered at the meeting of this Committee on 16 February 2011.
+The Governance Group has proposed some minor changes for the purposes of clarification.

+Members are asked to consider the proposed additional amendments( marked in bold), which, if agreed will go forward for approval by Senate and Council

+Minute of AGWG-P33

+The Working Group considered the revised terms of reference and constitution for Health, Safety & Environment Committee, and made the following recommendations:

+That the constitution be amended to state that the three Deans of Schools, and three safety officers from the Schools should be nominated by the Chair “with a view to ensuring representation of a range of views and expertise.”

+That the terms of reference be amended to state that the Committee normally meets three times each academic year.

+That paragraph 3 of the terms of reference be amended to include the word “regulation” where “statutory requirements” has been deleted, so that it reads: “To keep under review the University’s legal and statutory obligations with regard to health, safety and environmental regulation compliance…”

+That a number of grammatical errors, and references to “his” rather than “his/her” be rectified.

 Terms of Reference

-1. To act as a consultative forum for the consideration and discussion of draft health, safety and environment policies and procedures;
+1. To act as a consultative forum, normally meeting three times each academic year, for the consideration and discussion of draft health, safety and environment policies and procedures;

 2. To act on behalf of and to advise Senate and Council and senior management on matters of health, safety and environmental policy, structure and communications; and to recommend any action necessary to ensure the health and safety of staff, students and members of the public (including contractors and visitors to University premises);

-3. To keep under review the University’s legal and statutory obligations with regard to health, safety and environmental statutory requirements compliance and to identify through regular monitoring and bring to the attention of senior management and/or Senate and Council areas where this basic standard compliance is at risk or not being achieved.
+3. To keep under review the University’s legal and statutory obligations with regard to health, safety and environmental statutory requirements regulation compliance and to identify through regular monitoring and bring to the attention of senior management and/or Senate and Council areas where this basic standard compliance is at risk or not being achieved;

-4. To receive reports on health and safety and environmental audits, accident statistics, communications with enforcing authorities, and from relevant sub-groups and to make recommendations to relevant University management of any corrective action required;
+4. To receive reports on health and safety and environmental audits, accident statistics, communications with enforcing authorities, and from relevant sub-groups, and to make recommendations to relevant University management of any corrective action required;

 5. To receive updates on changing legislation and to review and assist in the development of policies and procedures to enable the University to meet all statutory requirements;

-6. To ensure all levels of University management are aware of their safety and environmental obligations and through the receipt of regular monitoring reports to ensure these obligations are being discharged appropriately.
+6. To ensure all levels of University management are aware of their safety and environmental obligations and through the receipt of regular monitoring reports to ensure these obligations are being discharged appropriately;

 7. To set up and oversee sub-groups of the Committee and to commission reports from these sub-groups as is necessary to assist the Committee in the development of policy and procedure.
-To produce terms of reference for environmental management and sustainability sub-group(s) of the Health, Safety and Environment Committee
+To produce terms of reference for environmental management and sustainability sub-group(s) of the Health, Safety and Environment Committee;

-8. To monitor staff training and development programmes as they relate to health, safety and environmental issues to ensure appropriate training is provided to enable all managers to safely discharge their duties.
+8. To monitor staff training and development programmes as they relate to health, safety and environmental issues to ensure appropriate training is provided to enable all managers safely to discharge their duties;

-9. To receive reports and review personal safety for staff, students and visitors on University premises, particularly where it could impinge on health and safety.
+9. To receive reports and review personal safety for staff, students and visitors on University premises, particularly where it could impinge on health and safety;

 10. To receive reports on the progress of the University Environmental

-Management System
+Management System;